ImhereforWurm/Brorrowind/README.md

 -**Custom Emotes/Sounds:** Includes a new action for all players to shout the classic "You N'wah!".
 Also includes a bonus emote for GMs to use with their wands.

--**Decorative Items:** Non craftable decoration items for GMs to place, such as dwemer scraps, a currious puzzle box, and a tapestry of the most handsome game developer ever.
+-**Decorative Items:** Non craft-able decoration items for GMs to place, such as dwemer scraps, a curious puzzle box, and a tapestry of the most handsome game developer ever.

 -**Facade Items:** A series of decorative items designed to look like buildings, some of which are sized to allow building rooms inside.
-Recreate Vivec with the high fane and cantons, or Seyda Neen with the Census and Excise office.
+Recreate Vivec with the High Fane and cantons, or Seyda Neen with the Census and Excise office.

 -**New Weapons:** Fully configurable with toggles for player crafting.
 Add Dwemer, Glass, and Daedric weapons to your server!
-*note: Daedric weapons currently require 100 souls from soulstealing to craft, and defaults in properties provide a +1/+2 damage bonus for one and two handed weapons.*
+*note: Daedric weapons currently require 100 souls from soulstealing to craft, and defaults in properties provide a +1/+2 damage bonus for one and two-handed weapons.*

 # Special Thanks
 First and foremost, a huge thanks to every anon that has ever touched any of the servers in our long history.
 I never would have gotten this far if it weren't for a fateful cart tour of decimated villages years ago.
 Thank you all, you are blessed and have blessed me.